binodrajpandey/thymeleaf/README.md

         return "home";

     }
-    this will open your home.html file.
+    this will open your home.html page.
 3. Now, lets create template for our project. for this we are going to create header for navigation bar.
 So create header.html file under templates/fragments.
 4. Write following code
 <!DOCTYPE html>